NeuraiProject/neurai-faucet/README.md

-Radiant Faucet
+Neurai Faucet
 =================

 What is it?
 ----
 Fully customizable Faucet built on NodeJS, Express 3, and Bootstrap.

-Based on original code from [cryptofaucet-node](https://github.com/clapyohands/cryptofaucet-node)
+Based on original code from [cryptofaucet-node](https://github.com/clapyohands/cryptofaucet-node) and Antares version in [radiant-faucet](https://github.com/Antares-RXD/radiant-faucet)

 Configuration
 ----